 - Nausea & Vomiting – Specially in the morning, soon after getting out of bed are usually common in primigravida commonly known as “morning sickness”.
-The hormone that can be responsible for this are hCG, oestrogen, progesterone . it is seen in 50% women during first trimester.
+The hormone that can be responsible for this is hCG, oestrogen, progesterone.
+It is seen in 50% of women during the first trimester.

 – Light snacks, take dry toast, biscuit or protein-rich meal.
 Do not empty stomach.